When I tell people I’m a Somatic Sexologist, they always ask, “How did you get into that?

 This sums up the attitude about sex in my household, growing up in a high control Christian group.

-After struggling to navigate my sexuality, eating disorder, trauma, shame and a hefty dose of internalized homophobia, I got tired of playing by rules that were never made for me.
+After struggling to navigate my sexuality, eating disorder, trauma, religious shame and a hefty dose of internalized homophobia, I got tired of playing by rules that were never made for me.

 This is about more than sex